gitter-lab/SINGE-supplemental/README.md

 ## SINCERITIES
-The SINCERITIES MATLAB package is available at http://www.cabsel.ethz.ch/tools/sincerities.html, and we use its graphical user interface (MAIN.m) with default settings for each dataset.
+The SINCERITIES MATLAB version 1.0 package is available at http://www.cabsel.ethz.ch/tools/sincerities.html, and we directly use its graphical user interface (MAIN.m) with default settings for each dataset.

 ## SCODE
 We downloaded SCODE from the GitHub repository https://github.com/hmatsu1226/SCODE (git commit 28acad67893c0fba7eeee670c339809d45ae6377) and used the command and settings listed below